Barr Lake State Park

 Barr Lake State Park is located just outside the city of Brighton, Colorado at 13401 Picadilly Road.
 It’s a perfect place to spend some time enjoying the fresh air and natural beauty of the park.
 It’s a special setting where people come from all over to photograph the park’s beauty, not to mention the birds!
 Check out this gallery of photos taken by our members and park volunteers and visitors.

-Colorado Parks & Wildlife just released a video called “Livin’ the Wildlife – Bald Eagles” filmed entirely at Barr Lake.
+Colorado Parks & Wildlife recently released a video called “Livin’ the Wildlife – Bald Eagles” filmed almost entirely at Barr Lake.
 It’s a beautiful educational video with tons of information about Bald Eagles.
 It’s a must see for anyone who loves these magnificent Raptors.

 Many of our events are hosted and/or supported by the Friends of Barr Lake, the 501(c)3 organization with the sole purpose of supporting Barr Lake.